Pranaysraju/Ad-Clicks/README.md

 # Ad-Clicks

 ### **Project Definition**
-To predict who is more likely to click on the ad.
+Predict who is more likely to click on the ad.

 ### **Features in the Dataset**